rayenamer/businessjobfair/README.txt

 ---

-## 🚀 Installation Instructions
+## Installation Instructions

-To get this project up and running on your local machine, follow these simple steps:
+To get this project up and running on your local machine, follow these steps:

 1. **Clone the repository**:
    ```bash